southor/tsobg/README.md

 ## Description

 Project under development, it is a platform for testing new boardgame prototypes in the browser online with multiple players.
 This project is currently including one board game prototype called "Skyscrapers".
-It is being developed alongside the platform it runs on.
-The project name "tsobg" is a working project name based on my initials.
+The project name "tsobg" is a working project name.

 ## How to Run

-Requires python 3 (has been tested on version 3.8.2).
+Requires python 3.
+Has been tested on version 3.8.2 and later on 3.11.1.
+Not sure what the minimum version currently is.
 Requires some python modules including "flask", module names are printed as errors if you try to run it.
 Install flask (and other missing modules for example like this):
 ```